albertdahlin/dahbug/README.md

 ### 3. Example

-I will use this code for the examples.
+I will use this code for the examples in the function reference

 ```php
 class foo